 While Elizabeth Trueman was still living at the Inn, a young couple named Georgiana Martin and Matthew Beetham married in a suburb of Manchester.
 A few months after the wedding, the couple left England to start a new life in Australia.
 They settled in Sydney and Queensland, where they welcomed two girls: Ethel and Ella Annie.
 They stayed in Australia until 1896, when Georgiana decided to travel back to the UK.
 She made the 75-day journey with her two young daughters, arriving back on 15th October 1896.
 Matthew returned three years later.

 Sometime between 1896-1901, 48-year-old Matthew Beetham and Georgiana took over the running of the Cat and Fiddle.
 The 1901 census reveals that the couple lived there with their two daughters, who worked as barmaids, and a groom named Albert Wilshaw.
-The couple left the pub sometime between 1911-1918 and moved to Staffordshire, close to Matthew’s family.
+The couple left the pub in 1912 and moved to Staffordshire, close to Matthew’s family.
 The license was subsequently transferred to a Caroline Partington on 17 October 1912.

 While the Beethams were still at the Inn, a flurry of activity occurred on the moors surrounding the Cat and Fiddle when an ‘inmate’ from the Macclesfield Asylum named Miss Armstrong went missing.
 Miss Armstrong believed that she had no stomach and spent 15 days on the moors near the Cat and Fiddle without food!
 She was found sleeping by a brook and claimed to be a ‘tramp’.
 She was taken to Strangeways gaol, where it was confirmed that the ‘tramp’, who had given a different name, was actually Miss Armstrong.
 After discovering her true identity, she was transferred back to the Macclesfield Asylum.